devansien/RubeGoldbergArrayReverser/README.md

 ```
     2. The primary goal was to solve an array reversing problem without using any
-	   of the pre-written array functions.
+	   of the pre-written array libraries.
 ```

 ```